 We regularly counsel public and private companies with respect to capital raising activities, securities law compliance and corporate governance issues.
 Our primary areas of focus include capital markets, securities reporting and advisory compliance, Investment Company, Investment Advisors, and Broker-Dealer compliance, and corporate governance.

-Our lawyers have a solid reputation and significant depth of experience advising our clients in a variety of industries with respect to pubic and private offering of both equity and debt securities.
+Our lawyers have a solid reputation and significant depth of experience advising our clients in a variety of industries with respect to public and private offering of both equity and debt securities.
 Transactions on which we advise include:

 - Initial public offerings (IPOs)